angelvinyals/would-you-rather/README.md

 | answer | String | The option the user selected.
 The value should be either `"optionOne"` or `"optionTwo"`|

-### Rubricks
+## Rubricks

-`Application Setup`
+### Application Setup

-Is the application easy to install and start?
+`Is the application easy to install and start?`

 The application requires only npm install and npm start to install and launch.  |

-Does the application include README with clear installation and launch instructions?
+`Does the application include README with clear installation and launch instructions? `

 A README is included with the project.
 The README includes a description and clear instructions for installing and launching the project.

-`Login Flow`
+###Login Flow`

-Does the application have a way to log in and log out?
+`Does the application have a way to log in and log out?`

-1-There should be a way for the user to impersonate/ log in as an existing user.
+1 - There should be a way for the user to impersonate/ log in as an existing user.
 (This could be as simple as having a login box that appears at the root of the application.
 The user could then select a name from the list of existing users.)

-Before to go about creating our protected routes, it needs a way to figure out if the user is authenticated.
-Because rubricks let's use, it'll use a dummy object to mock our auth service.
+The way to figure out if the user is authenticated or not will use a dummy object to mock our auth service.

 Then it builds out the components that’ll be rendered by React Router when certain paths match.
 There are  three: a Public component, a Protected component, and a Login component.